PieFlavr/Raylib-Window-Pong/README.md

 ```

 Additionally, if receivng a `DRIVER TIMOUT` or some sort of `DRIVER CRASH`, it is recommended to simply restart your computer to fix it along with the above.

+Furthermore, if that happens, it seems to be associated with the use of multiple monitors.
+So beware!

 ## APPLICATION INFORMATION